yorikvanhavre/FreeCAD-manual/all_workbenches_at_a_glance.md

 ### Arch

 The Arch Workbench contains tools to work with [BIM](https://en.wikipedia.org/wiki/Building_information_modeling) projects (civil engineering and architecture).
 It also contains all the tools from the Draft workbench.
-The main use of the Arch Workbench is to create BIM objects or give BIM attributes to objects built with other workbenches, in order to export it to [IFC](https://en.wikipedia.org/wiki/Industry_Foundation_Classes).
+The main use of the Arch Workbench is to create BIM objects or give BIM attributes to objects built with other workbenches, in order to export them to [IFC](https://en.wikipedia.org/wiki/Industry_Foundation_Classes).

 | Tool | Description | Tool | Description |
 | ---- | ----------- | ---- | ----------- |